 - I need a university that provides quality educational offerings through academic excellence and real-world relevance.
 Does this sound like you?
 Apply today!

 - B.S. in Business Administration with an Emphasis in Business Intelligence

 An accredited online university, Capella University offers bachelor’s, master’s/MBA, doctoral, and certificate programs designed to take you to the forefront of your profession.
 Our competency-based curriculum delivers foundational knowledge and real-world skills, so what you’re learning is immediately applicable to your career.
 We serve more than 36,000 students from the U.S. and around the world and offer more than 140 graduate and undergraduate specializations and 20 certificate programs.

 - BS - Business Intelligence

 As the largest private university in North America, University of Phoenix has locations nationwide, and is available online in most countries around the world.
 Whether you're seeking a college degree at an associate's, bachelor's, master's, or doctoral level, we can help you reach your academic goal and sooner than you might think.

-- BS in Business/Information Systems
+- BS in Information Systems: Accounting Information Systems

 At Post University, we believe you shouldn’t have to put your life on hold to further your education.
 That’s why we offer a wide range of quality Certificate, Bachelor’s and Master’s degrees in a highly interactive online format that emphasizes flexibility, convenience, and support.
 Whichever program you choose, you can take classes in 8-week modules, six times a year from faculty members with advanced degrees and extensive real-world experience.
 You’ll also enjoy access to a full array of academic support services, including advising, tutoring, writing center assistance, and our virtual library at no additional charge.

 - B.S. in Business Administration - Computer Information Systems

 - B.S. in Computer Information Systems / Computer Software Development